Free Shipping to Mainland U.S. – Shop Now!

 Measure from your curtain rod down to the floor or tub edge.

 • Goal for Walk-in Showers: The curtain should hang just above the floor (by about half an inch) to prevent pooling and quicken drying.
+Some people prefer 1 inch of clearance, especially in humid bathrooms.
+Both work well to prevent pooling and allow faster drying.

 Which Curtain Size Fits Your Shower?
 A Quick Reference